mattjcamp/datapointsr/README.md

 Our job is to either create these statistical tables or to verify that these tables are correct.
-To verify that a statistical table is correct we need one analysis to independently create the table and then compare his or her results to the table we are sending out.
+To verify that a statistical table is correct we need one analyst to independently create the table and then compare his or her results to the table we are sending out.

 Comparing two wide tables with potentially hundreds of column and thousands of rows